Rob Maclellan: Political career

 In 1970, Maclellan was elected as the Liberal member for Gippsland West in the Victorian Legislative Assembly.
 He moved to the Berwick electorate in 1976 when Gippsland West was abolished, and in that year became Minister of Labour and Industry and Minister of Consumer Affairs.
 He was made Minister of Transport in 1982.

 Following the Labor victory in that year's election, Maclellan became Deputy Leader of the Opposition, a position he held until 1985.
 He was Shadow Minister for Conservation, Forests and Lands during that time, but stepped down from the front bench in 1985.
 He returned in 1989 as Shadow Attorney-General and Shadow Minister for Police and Emergency Services.
 He then held the Small Business (1990–91) and Planning (1991–92) shadow portfolios.
-In 1992, he moved to the short-lived electorate of Pakenham.
+In 1992, he moved to the new electorate of Pakenham.

 Maclellan became Minister for Planning when the Liberals won office at the 1992 election, led by Jeff Kennett.
 Local Government was added to his portfolio in 1996.
 Maclellan was an integral part of Kennett's sweeping programme to boost Victoria's economy.
 He was opposed to local control of planning matters deemed to be of strategic importance of the economic growth of the State.
 He argued: "Devolution of State planning powers to a large number of municipal councils ... resulted in an overemphasis on local aspects of planning and development at a cost to the wider community".
 He instituted the Victoria Planning Provisions (VPPs), which were integrated into all Victorian planning schemes.
 In Crikey, Stephen Rowley wrote of his role as Planning Minister: "Maclellan was notoriously and unapologetically interventionist, and despite the ultimate fate of the Kennett government, his "can-do" attitude mostly benefited him politically".

 After Labor won the 1999 state election, he resigned from the Liberal front bench.
 He retired from parliament in 2002, after his electorate of Pakenham was abolished and he failed to win Liberal preselection for new seat of Gembrook.